1There was a man in the land of Uz whose name was Job. That man was blameless and upright, and one who feared God and turned away from evil.

 2There were born to him seven sons and three daughters.

-3His possessions also were 7,000 sheep, 3,000 camels, 500 yoke of oxen, 500 female donkeys and a very great household, so that this man was the greatest of all the children of the east.
+3His possessions also were 7,000 sheep, 3,000 camels, 500 yoke of oxen, 500 female donkeys and a very large number of slaves, so that this man was the greatest of all the children of the east.

-4His sons went and held a feast in the house of each one on his birthday, and they sent and called for their three sisters to eat and to drink with them.
+4His sons used to hold a feast, each in his house on his day, and they would send and call for their three sisters to eat and to drink with them.

-5It was so, when the days of their feasting had run their course, that Job sent and sanctified them, and rose up early in the morning and offered burnt offerings according to the number of them all.
-For Job said, “It may be that my sons have sinned, and renounced God in their hearts.”
-Job did this continually.
+5And when the days of their feasting had run their course, Job would send and have them ritually cleansed.
+And he rose up early in the morning and offered burnt offerings according to the number of them all.
+For Job said, “It may be that my sons have sinned, and cursed God in their hearts.”a Job did this regularly.

 9Then Satan answered Yahweh and said, “Does Job fear God for nothing?

-10Haven’t you made a hedge around him on every side, and around his house and around all that he has?
-You have blessed the work of his hands, and his possessions have increased in the land.
+10Haven’t you made a hedge around him on every side, and around his household and around all that he has?
+You have blessed the work of his hands, and his livestock has spread out over the land.

-11But put forth your hand now and touch all that he has, and he will renounce you to your face.”
+11But stretch out your hand now and touch all that he has, and surely he will curse you to your face.”

-13It fell on a day when his sons and his daughters were eating and drinking wine in their eldest brother’s house
+13Now one day when his sons and his daughters were eating and drinking wine in their oldest brother’s house

-14that a messenger came to Job, and said, “The oxen were plowing and the donkeys were feeding beside them,
+14that a messenger came to Job, and said, “The oxen were plowing and the donkeys were feeding nearby them,

-15and the Sabeans attacked and took them away.
-Yes, they have killed the servants with the mouth of the sword, and I alone have escaped to tell you.”
+15when the Sabeans attacked and took them away.
+Yes, they have struck down the servants with the mouth of the sword, and I alone have escaped to tell you.”

 16While he was still speaking, another also came and said, “The fire of God has fallen from heaven and has burned up the sheep and the servants and consumed them, and I alone have escaped to tell you.”

-17While he was still speaking, another also came and said, “The Chaldeans made three bands and swept down on the camels and have taken them away, yes, and killed the servants with the mouth of the sword, and I alone have escaped to tell you.”
+17While he was still speaking, another also came and said, “The Chaldeans formed three bands and swept down on the camels and have taken them away, yes, and have struck down the servants with the mouth of the sword, and I alone have escaped to tell you.”

-18While he was still speaking, another also came and said, “Your sons and your daughters were eating and drinking wine in their eldest brother’s house,
+18While he was still speaking, another also came and said, “Your sons and your daughters were eating and drinking wine in their oldest brother’s house,

-19and behold, a great wind came from the wilderness and struck the four corners of the house, and it fell on the young men, and they are dead.
+19when suddenly a great wind came from the wilderness and struck the four corners of the house, and it fell on the young people and they are dead.
 I alone have escaped to tell you.”

-1Again it came to pass on the day when the sons of God came to present themselves before Yahweh that Satan came also among them to present himself before Yahweh.
+1And again there was a day when the sons of God came to present themselves before Yahweh and Satan also came among them to present himself before Yahweh.

-Satan answered Yahweh, and said, “From going back and forth on the earth, and from walking up and down on it.”
+2And Yahweh said to Satan, “Where have you come from?”
+And Satan answered Yahweh and said, “From going back and forth on the earth and from walking up and down on it.”

-7So Satan went out from the presence of Yahweh and struck Job with painful sores from the sole of his foot to his head.
+7So Satan went out from the presence of Yahweh and struck Job with painful sores from the sole of his foot to the crown of his head.

 8He took for himself a potsherd to scrape himself with, and he sat among the ashes.

-9Then his wife said to him, “Do you still maintain your integrity?
-Renounce God and die.”
+9Then his wife said to him, “Do you still hold on to your integrity?
+Curse God and die.”

 11Now when Job’s three friends heard of all the evil that had come on him, they each came from his own place, Eliphaz the Temanite, Bildad the Shuhite, and Zophar the Naamathite, and they made an appointment together to show him sympathy and to comfort him.